flexiodata/functions-intercom/README.md

-# Intercom Spreadsheet Functions
+# Intercom Google Sheets & Excel Spreadsheet Add on

-Intercom Spreadsheet Functions enable you to list and enrich data in your spreadsheets with information about users of your services and actions they've performed based on information tracked in [Intercom](https://www.intercom.com).
-You can create lists of recent signups or user actions, as well as enrich user information by performing lookups on email addresses and returning profile data about your users.
+Intercom is a popular customer service and messaging app that enables you to manage communication with leads from your website as well as users of your web service.
+This Intercom spreadsheet integration for Google Sheets and Microsoft Excel enables you to import data from your Intercom account, like contacts, recent signups and user events.
+This add-on will enable you to integrate on-demand, refreshable customer management data without leaving your spreadsheet.

+For example, with this Excel and Google Sheets add-on you can:

+* Enrich a list of emails with Intercom profile information, like phone, location, signup date, and referrer.
+* Import user event data, based on an email address, including event name and timestamp.
+* Extract a list of recent signups in Intercom based on number of days, and return information like user id, email, phone number, name and referrer.

 Here are some examples: